tardate/LittleArduinoProjects/playground/move-nums/README.md

-# #833 Solving cassidoo's movNums on Arduino
+# #833 Solving cassidoo's moveNums on Arduino

 Using an Arduino to interactively solve cassidoo's interview question of the week (2026-02-09): using a rotary encoder to enter an array on an LED 8x8 matrix, dial-in a target digit on a 7-segment display, and then let it animate the recalculation of the matrix accordingly.